Converting A Shed Into A Chicken Coop

 Here is a step by step guide to converting a shed into a coop.

 I pride myself on repurposing anything and everything I can.
 I would much rather use up the scraps and supplies we have on hand rather than buy new.
+For this reason, we were able to get quite a few materials from our property, saving us from purchasing new.

 Converting a Shed Into a Chicken Coop

 Step #1.
-Pick a Location.
+Pick a Location for your coop

 When choosing where to keep your chicken coop and run, location really does matter.
-Especially in our case, since moving a building this size was only going to happen once.
+Especially in our case, since moving a building, this size was only going to happen once.

 Before choosing the location for your coop there are a few things to remember.

-With that being said, chickens are a dream at breaking up a garden in the spring turning solid ground that sat all winter long into fine and wonderful soil that is perfect for spring planting.
+With that being said, chickens are a dream at breaking up a garden in the spring, turning solid ground that sat all winter long into fine and wonderful soil that is perfect for spring planting.

 chickens scratching a pile of dirt in a garden

-Step 2.
+Step #2.
 Move the Shed

-First, as I said, we needed to move the shed to the other side of the property.
+For our new setup, we needed to move the shed to the other side of the property.
 Not an easy task when you are talking about roughly 850 pounds.

-To help we used heavy chains that we were able to attach to reinforcement boards that were underneath the shed.
+1. We used heavy chains that we were able to attach to reinforcement boards that were underneath the shed.
 Those chains were then attached to the bucket of our tractor.

-Next, we used logs as a sort of rolling bed to better help with the movement of the shed.
+2. Next, we used logs as a rolling bed to better help with the movement of the shed.
 This also helped to keep the damage to our yard to a minimum.
-As the shed progressed we would shift the back log to the front and so on.

-This was a very slow process but it allowed us to move this heavy shed more easily.
+This was a very slow process, but it allowed us to move this heavy shed more easily.

 Here is a step by step guide to converting a shed into a coop.

-Step #2.
+Step #3.
 Stabilize the Base

 SLCG PRO TIP: Be sure you have no holes or cracks in the floor of the chicken coop that may allow in predators.
+If you do, you can take scrap pieces of wood to cover them up and secure the hen house before adding your chickens.

 scrap wood closing up a hole in a chicken coop

-Step #2.
+Step #4.
 Set Up the Interior

-When you set up the inside of your coop you will need to make sure you have room for a roost, feeder, water, and nesting boxes.
+When you set up the inside of your coop, you will need to make sure you have room for a roost, feeder, water, and nesting boxes.

 As a guide, a hen needs 2-3 square feet inside of the coop and 8-10 square feet outside in the enclosed run.
 Keep this in mind when choosing the size of your coop for your flock’s size now and for any future growth, you may have as well.

-If room allows I suggest an area for storage to make feeding time easier but this is not necessary.
-When our flock was smaller we housed the food in our coop inside of a steel barrel to keep out pests.
+If room allows, I suggest an area for storage to make feeding time easier but this is not necessary.
+When our flock was smaller, we housed the food in our coop inside of a steel barrel to keep out pests.

-Now, however, we keep food for all of our animals in a feed room inside of our barn that is about 50 feet away.
+Now, however, we keep food for all of our animals in a feed room inside our barn that is about 50 feet away.
 Yes, that means I need to bring all the supplies with me each time I do chores in both the winter and the summer.
-Again, something to keep in mind when choosing the location of your coop.
+Again, this is something to keep in mind when choosing the location of your coop.

 using a sled for chores.
 Convert a shed into a chicken coop

-Winter chores are much easier to do with a utility sled and summer with a wagon
+Winter chores are much easier to do with a utility sled, and summer with a wagon

-Step #3.
+Step #5.
 Construct a Wall and Door

-Once the shed is leveled and settled into place you will want to customize the inside to help your chickens be more comfortable.
+Once the shed is leveled and settled into place, you will want to customize the inside to help your chickens be more comfortable.
 This is crucial to ensure that your hens lay their eggs where you want them.

-Lucky for me, my wonderful father who was visiting us on vacation at the time stepped in to do the interior renovations.
+Lucky for me, my wonderful father, who was visiting us on vacation at the time, stepped in to do the interior renovations.
 He built a framed wall with a door that was all covered in chicken wire that we stapled into place.

 https://simplelivingcountrygal.com/how-to-free-range-chickens-in-your-garden/

+You will need to have a door or other access to the outside run area.
+One that you can close up at night to ensure your entire flock is safe inside.
 Not only do you want to make sure your hens can’t get out unless you want them to, but you also want to be sure that nothing can get in that may harm them.

 Here is a step by step guide to converting a shed into a coop.

-The chickens took to that door right away and it has really worked well all these 8+ years.
+The chickens took to that door right away and it has worked well all these 8+ years.
 Easy to let the hens in and out and secure enough to keep them safe each evening.

 It does let in a bit of cold air during the winter months, but we have since learned to insulate for the winter, and that has helped quite a bit.